eveasian88/bamazon/README.md

 - Run command depending on which mode you would like to be on:
     - Customer - "node bamazonCustomer.js"
     - Manager - "node bamazonCustomer.js"
+    - Supervisor - "node bamazonSupervisor.js"

 - Run "ctrl + c" to exit out of each mode

 ### bamazonCustomer.js

-- Prints the products in the store
+- Prints the products in the store for the customer
 - Prompts the customer to what products they would like to purchase based on ID number
 - Asks the quantity of the item

-    - If there is sufficient amount the product in stock, it returns the total for that purchase.
+    - If there is sufficient amount of product in stock, the customer receives a total for that purchase and the sale is successful.
-    - If there isn't enough product in stock, it will tell the user that the item isn't in stock.
+    - If there isn't enough product in stock, the customer is told that the item isn't in stock.
     - If the purchase goes through, it updates the stock quantity to reflect the purchase.
     - It also updates the product sales in the department MySQL Database Table.